ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 ## Research Questions (~500 words)

+Allison's research question is:
+**What is the impact of the respondent's age on their survey responses?**
+1. Does Age Influence the Relationship Between Music Genre Preferences and Mental Health Scores?
+How do music preferences correlate with mental health scores for different age groups?
+2. How Does Age Influence the Relationship Between Music Engagement and Mental Health Outcomes?
+Examine how different forms of music engagement (e.g., instrumentalist, composer) correlate with mental health outcomes across various age groups.
+Do those who engage with music in more dimensions (e.g. composer or musician) form distinct groups?

 Jessica's research question is,
 **"How does response bias play a role in self-reporting mental health severity?"** Further questions worth exploring might be:
 *"What are the patterns and anomalies in self-reported mental health severities?",